kbridson/rails-demos-and-deets-2021-test/demo-08-model-validations-and-tests.md

 First, I will write a test that tests fixture `one` to verify that the system considers it valid.

-1. Create a test with the name "`fixures are valid`" that first retrieves the test fixture `one` object and then asserts that the object is valid.
+1. Create a test with the name "`fixtures are valid`" that first retrieves the test fixture `one` object and then asserts that the object is valid.
 If it's not valid, then the test will print validation error messages.
 Note that, for this test, we skip step 2 mentioned above (setting fixture attributes), because this test doesn't need to change any of the fixture's attribute values.
 The test code should be as follows:

     ```ruby
     test "fixtures are valid" do